Helen Delich Bentley: Congress

-During her time in office, Bentley was a strong advocate for protectionist trade policies in support of U.S. manufacturing and the U.S. Merchant Marine fleet.
-She also introduced legislation which enabled Chesapeake Bay to be dredged, allowing larger cargo ships to access the port of Baltimore.
+During her time in office, Bentley advocated for protectionist trade policies to support U.S. manufacturing and the U.S. Merchant Marine fleet.
+She also introduced legislation that enabled the Chesapeake Bay to be dredged, allowing larger cargo ships to use the port of Baltimore.
 In the 1990s, she was sympathetic towards Serbians during the civil war in Yugoslavia, and opposed U.S. military involvement in that conflict.

-Bentley was not a candidate for reelection to the 104th Congress in 1994, but was an unsuccessful candidate for nomination for Governor of Maryland.
-Despite an endorsement from the incumbent Democratic governor William Donald Schaefer, she was defeated in the Republican primary by the more conservative Ellen Sauerbrey.
+In 1994, Bentley declined to run for reelection to the 104th Congress, choosing instead to seek the GOP nomination for governor of Maryland.
+Despite an endorsement from incumbent governor, Democrat William Donald Schaefer, she was defeated in the Republican primary by the more conservative Ellen Sauerbrey.

+Post-Congress campaigns

-When her successor in Congress, Bob Ehrlich, gave up his seat, Bentley sought to take the seat back in 2002.
-However, the district had been made significantly more Democratic in redistricting and included a large slice of Baltimore City, an area Bentley had never represented.
+When Bentley's successor in Congress, Bob Ehrlich, gave up his seat, she sought to retake the seat in 2002.
+Redistricting had made the district significantly more Democratic by adding a large slice of Baltimore proper, which Bentley had never represented.
 She lost to Baltimore County Executive Dutch Ruppersberger.

+Later career

 In 1995, Bentley founded Helen Bentley & Associates, Inc., and provided consultancy services on international trade, business and government.
-She was also a consultant for the Maryland Port Administration and the Port of Baltimore, and served on the Board of Trustees for both the Baltimore Museum of Industry and the Maritime Industries Academy High School.
+She also served as a consultant for the Maryland Port Administration and the Port of Baltimore and served on the Board of Trustees for the Baltimore Museum of Industry and the Maritime Industries Academy High School.

 Electoral record

 Recognition

 In 2004, Bentley was inducted into the International Maritime Hall of Fame.
-In 2006, as part of the port of Baltimore's 300th anniversary celebrations, the port was renamed the Helen Delich Bentley Port of Baltimore.
+In 2006, as part of the Port of Baltimore's 300th anniversary celebrations, the port was renamed the Helen Delich Bentley Port of Baltimore.

-Bentley was also a member of the Maryland Women's Hall of Fame, and a recipient of the Speaker's Medallion, First Citizen Award and Governor's International Leadership Award from the state government of Maryland.
+Bentley was also inducted into the Maryland Women's Hall of Fame, and was a recipient of the Speaker's Medallion, First Citizen Award, and Governor's International Leadership Award from the state government of Maryland.

-Personal life
+Personal life and death

 Bentley was married to William Roy Bentley, who died in 2003 from a stroke.
 The couple had no children.

-She died at the age of 92, at her home in Timonium, Maryland, from brain cancer.
+She died of brain cancer in August 2016 at the age of 92, at her home in Timonium, Maryland.